 One of the most memorable safari experiences is seeing elephants in the wild in Africa for the first time.
 Being the largest land animals, watching these beautiful creatures interact is humbling and breathtaking.

 Elephants are instantly identified by their large ears, tusks, and long trunks.
-Known for their commanding physical features, elephants are also renowned for their extraordinary cognitive.
+Known for their commanding physical features, elephants are also renowned for their extraordinary cognition.
 Elephants are incredibly cooperative and empathetic.
 Additionally, a female leads the herd.

 Despite their exceptional traits, elephant populations worldwide have substantially declined during the past 40 years.
 Poaching, climate change, and threats posed by human interactions contribute to the decline in the number of elephants.
 However, thanks to protection measures, it is still possible to see Elephants in their natural habitat.

 An Elephant Safari is one of the best experiences in the African savannahs.
 In addition to seeing a large herd of elephants, you will also see many other animals.
 East Africa is one of the best destinations for a safari where you can spot large numbers of elephants in their natural habitats.
 Here are the five best places to spot elephants in East Africa.